Andrew Antoniolli: Media "gag" dispute

-Nicholas Street Precinct "Food Trucks" Controversy and Conduct Investigation
+Food trucks controversy

-In late 2024, Ipswich Councillor Andrew Antoniolli publicly criticised the council's decision to allow food trucks to operate during a school holiday event in the Nicholas Street Precinct, arguing it undermined local restaurants.
-In comments published in the Ipswich Tribune, Antoniolli described the decision as "a slap in the face" to traders and accused council of "overpromising and under-delivering" in the CBD.
+In late 2024 Antoniolli publicly criticised the council's decision to allow food trucks to operate during a school holiday event in the Nicholas Street Precinct, arguing it undermined local restaurants.
+In comments published in the Ipswich Tribune, Antoniolli described the decision as "a slap in the face" to traders and accused council of "over-promising and under-delivering" in the CBD.
 His remarks triggered internal backlash, with CEO Sonia Cooper stating that multiple council officers felt "gutted and devastated" by what they perceived as derogatory attacks on their integrity.
 The matter was referred to the Office of the Independent Assessor (OIA) for formal investigation, with a second allegation added after Antoniolli replied to the CEO's concerns by saying: "If only your concerns were for the mum and dad businesses that are suffering".

-In March 2025, the Independent Assessor's report substantiated both allegations against Antoniolli, finding that his media comments had "diminished the council's standing" and that his email to the CEO was disrespectful.
-The investigator recommended formal findings of inappropriate conduct and potential disciplinary measures.
-However, when the matter was brought before Ipswich City Council for a vote on 30 April 2025, the majority of councillors voted against upholding the findings, effectively clearing Antoniolli of any sanction.
+In March 2025 the OIA's report substantiated both allegations against Antoniolli, finding that his media comments had "diminished the council's standing" and that his email to the CEO was disrespectful.
+The investigator recommended formal findings of inappropriate conduct and possible disciplinary measures.
+However, when the matter was brought before Ipswich City Council for a vote on 30 April 2025 the majority of councillors voted against upholding the findings, effectively clearing Antoniolli of any sanction.
 Mayor Teresa Harding expressed disappointment, calling the decision "embarrassing" and criticising the waste of $18,000 in ratepayer funds spent on the investigation.

 Personal life

-Antoniolli has maintained a local Ipswich profile outside politics.
-According to official sources, he has five daughters and at least one grandchild.
-He worked for a time as a real-estate salesperson in Ipswich.
-Antoniolli was previously married; public records indicate his marriage ended in separation during his court battles.
+Antoniolli has been married, although the marriage broke down and he was separated during his court battles.
+He has five daughters and at least one grandchild.